krishgam3hacker/PrivacyPolicies/PRIVACY_POLICY_GAMESTACK.md

 ## Game Stack: Privacy policy

-Welcome to the Shake Alarm Clock app for Android!
+Welcome to the Game Stack for Android!

 This is an Closed source Android app developed by D3D Studios.